 - Since we visited on June 8th, just two days after the D-Day anniversary, there was a group of war fanatics camping out nearby in an authentic WW2 campsite.
 Anything that makes me feel like I’ve arrived via Delorean is alright by me.
 What do we want?
 Time travel!
 When do we want it?
 It’s irrelevant!

 I’m sorry but dry eye time is over.
 Maybe you didn’t cry during the opening scene of Saving Private Ryan—no, not the beach landing, the real opening scene, the four minutes before that when old man Ryan arrives at the grave of Captain John H. Miller—but you certainly cried at the end.
 “Tell me I have led a good life.
 Tell me I’m a good man.” 😭😭😭😭😭😭😭

 And that about sums up the Normandy American Cemetery, where both of those scenes took place.
 You’ll ask yourself all the similar questions: These people died for me… am I good person?
 Have I proven their sacrifice worthwhile?
 Would they be proud of the life I’ve lived?
-Should I, maybe, stop talking shit about Sheila from work?
+Should I, maybe, stop talking smack about Sheila from work?